metrorailings/OwlBlog/content/posts/2022-circa-millions-week-7-predictions.md

 The same can't be said of Jacksonville.
 In the last three games alone, they've either given up game-winning scores late or lost after accumulating double-digit leads.
 It's clear the team's missing that killer instinct needed to carry leads all the way to the finish line - in fact, few stats illustrate this better than their pathetic fourth-down conversion rate.

 Even if the Jaguars garner a lead (which I expect), I do see the Giants try and staging a comeback here.
 It's very possible that New York can outright win the game here despite the stifling humidity.
-Jacksonville's offense presents some limitations in its implementation of Doug Pederson's west-coast style offense.
+I mean....for one thing, Jacksonville's offense presents some limitations in its implementation of Doug Pederson's west-coast style offense.
+The passing game is largely predicated on routes designed to manufacture space in the short field.
+It's not a passing attack designed to overcome negative game script, especially given that none of the Jaguar receivers have really stood out as reliable vectors.

+If Jacksonville is to win this game, it'd be on the strength of its ground game, led by Travis Etienne.
+If Jacksonville can stay committed to rushing the ball, the Giants defense will start wearing down from the humidity.
+So that does concern me.

+***